viveksingh237/scoreKeeper/README.md

 # scoreKeeper
-simple front-end project using Bulma css which keeps track of ping pong scores
+Front-end project using Bulma css which keeps track of ping pong scores